Archie McKellar: 605 Squadron

 McKellar took over from Squadron Leader Churchill on 11 September.
 He achieved a further three victories 15 September.
 The raids were made in large formation leading the fighting that day to be christened the Battle of Britain Day.
 McKellar led 605 into combat twice on that date claiming two Bf 109s and a Do 17.
 That night, at an hour past midnight, 16 September, he claimed another He 111 shot down.
-A Medal bar to the DFC followed which cited his "excellent fighting spirit ... particularly brilliant tactician, and his led his Squadron with skill and resource".
+A Medal bar to the DFC followed which cited his "excellent fighting spirit ... particularly brilliant tactician, and has led his Squadron with skill and resource".

 On 3 October McKellar became one of the select few pilots of Fighter Command to sit for one of Cuthbert Orde's charcoal portraits.
 On 7 October his score rose by five victories, all Bf 109s, becoming an Ace in a day.
 McKellar explained three of the five victories in the combat that day in his combat report;

 Thirteen days later, on 20 October 1940, McKellar brought down another Bf 109.
 Its pilot, Feldwebel Adolf Iburg from 9.
 Staffel Jagdgeschwader 54 (JG 54—Fighter Wing 54), was slightly wounded in action.
 Iburg managed to force–land near New Romney and was captured.
 The victory was credited to him in a post-war account, but there is no official accreditation of the Iburg victory to McKellar by the RAF, though he was credited with another Bf 109 victory on that date.